afivo-streamer 1.1

 Requirements

-• A UNIX-like operating system such as GNU/Linux
+• A UNIX-like operating system such as GNU/Linux, or alternative the Windows subsystem for linux (see Windows subsystem for linux)

-• A recent Fortran compiler such as gfortran 11, which supports Fortran 2008
+• A recent Fortran compiler such as gfortran, which supports Fortran 2008

-• A recent C compiler such as gcc to compile the Silo library
+• A recent C compiler such as gcc to compile the included libraries

 • git to download and update the source code